ctembreull/smartsheet-exercise/README.md

 - It's definitely not pretty.
 I used default Bootstrap components because they were ready at hand.
 They work, but they definitely aren't amazing.

 #### What would I do differently next time?
+- This would have been a great place to work in a React.js/Flux application
 - If I had enough time and room on the road to change environments, I'd probably try to do this with a different language, perhaps node or python.
 - I'd love to make this look better, but I chose function over form